gleam-lang/gleam/docs/architecture.md

 Each tree describes a single Gleam module at its root.

 Untyped trees contain untyped expressions only.
-This form purely describes a sequence of characters.

-Typed trees contain typed expressions together with module metadata.
+Typed trees contain typed expressions together with metadata such as the types of expressions and information on how to generate code for each value constructor used.
 Here, code has gained the context necessary to produce final Gleam output.

 ### `parse`